microsoft/AcademicContent/Azure University Tour/MachineLearningHOL/README.md

 ![ChooseSize](images/ChooseSize.jpg)

 2. In the list of available VM types, select **DS1_V2 Standard**.
+Notice the wide range of VM choices available.
+Azure provides these according to the growing needs of your workload or application - for example, you might need the high memory allocation (G-series) or additional GPUs (N-series) that maximize the performance of deep-learning experiments (like image classification).
+Some VMs are most cost-effective for early experiementation (A-series, Dv2 series).
+A D-series is a good starting point for this lab.
+You can learn more [here](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-sizes-specs) or [here](https://blogs.msdn.microsoft.com/uk_faculty_connection/2016/09/12/choosing-the-most-appropiate-azure-virtual-machine-specification/).

 ![ONE-002a](images/ONE-002a.jpg "DSVM")

 3. Click **Select**.
 4. On the **Settings** page that appears, review the default settings, and then click **OK**.
-The Create page appears, displaying offer details and summary information.
+The **Create** page appears, displaying offer details and summary information.
 5. Click **Create**.
 6. Wait a few minutes while the DSVM is deployed.
 After it is deployed, you will see a dashboard for your new VM.
 At the top of the dashboard, you will see controls.